TheArturthur/CoppermindScraper/Cosmere/Nergaoul.md

 It is known that being very close to something tied to [[Honor\|Honor]] reduces the effects of the Thrill.
 For example, [[Kaladin Stormblessed\|Kaladin Stormblessed]], a [[Knight Radiant\|Knight Radiant]] is immune to it.
 During plateau raids, Dalinar often notices the Thrill, but loses it suddenly, possibly due to the moves he was making that lead to his becoming a Radiant.
 This is likely due to Honor's Investiture interfering with Odium's Investiture.
 Unlike Kaladin, however, Dalinar's path to Radiance did not make him entirely immune to the Thrill, even after swearing several oaths.

 ## History
-According to [[Hessi\|Hessi's]] Mythica, the signs of Nergaoul's presence, namely the battle rage and the red mist, have been known since ancient times.
+ by  Gar_leyva According to [[Hessi\|Hessi's]] Mythica, the signs of Nergaoul's presence, namely the battle rage and the red mist, have been known since ancient times.
 She believed Nergaoul to still be active on modern Roshar due to Alethi descriptions of the Thrill.
 ### In Alethkar
 Most Alethi soldiers, lighteyed or not, felt the Thrill to some degree.
 Most notably, it was used heavily and quite effectively by the Alethi general and highprince [[Dalinar Kholin\|Dalinar Kholin]] back when he fought battles for his brother [[Gavilar Kholin\|Gavilar]], who wanted to unify Alethkar under his own rule.
 Dalinar's Thrill-driven ferocity in combat earned him a great reputation within Alethkar and infamy elsewhere.
 People started calling him the **Blackthorn** after the Thrill helped him endure getting pierced by several black arrows during a failed assassination attempt.
 Getting help from an Unmade came at a cost.
 At one point, the Thrill caused Dalinar to almost attack Gavilar after a battle.
 Later on, succumbing to a vengeful rage stoked by the Thrill, he ordered the slaughter of everyone in the rebelling city of [[Rathalas\|Rathalas]], which led to the death of his own wife [[Evi\|Evi]].